sjdv1982/seamless/CONFIG.md

 ### How to set up delegation

-***TODO: Update (jobslave has been ripped)*** *Delegated* mode is activated using `seamless.config.delegate(...)`.
+***TODO: Update (jobslave has been ripped)*** *Delegated* mode is activated using `seamless.delegate(...)`.
 This will block local execution and then contact a Seamless assistant via the communion protocol, which will provide a Seamless database URL and buffer config (buffer read folder, buffer read server, buffer write server).
 There is also a dummy assistant `seamless-jobslave`, which will provide an empty config.
 This will cause the database + buffer config to be read from environment variables.
 The easiest way to set it all up in a local/dummy config:
 ```
 seamless-database